jet2jet/js-synthesizer/README.md

 }
 ```

-When initialized, you can use APIs via `JSSynth` namespace object.
+After initialized, you can use APIs via `JSSynth` namespace object.

 ```js
 // Prepare the AudioContext instance